BiswajitSadhu/pyDOSEIA/README.md

-# pyDOSEIA_v1: A python-based package for computation of Dose from atmospheric release
+# pyDOSEIA_v1
-# The computation is parallelized using joblib to faster computation and synthetic dataset generation.
+**A python-based package for computation of Dose from atmospheric release**

-run Interactive Input Generator using following command:
+Description: We introduce pyDOSEIA, a robust Python package, designed for radiation risk assessment and dose calculation in scenarios such as nuclear events, radiological accidents, and environmental contamination.
+Built on advanced computational models, it offers tools for estimating doses from various exposure pathways like inhalation, ingestion, external exposure, and plume shine.
+Featuring parallel processing and up-to-date dose conversion factors, pyDOSEIA ensures accurate calculations for both short-term and long-term exposures.
+With a user-friendly interface, it empowers researchers and policymakers in radiation risk assessment and emergency preparedness. run Interactive Input Generator using following command:

 python auto_input_generator.py